osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/initialization-file-reference/initialization-file-reference.md

 <!-- Customized for ABB 800xA. -->

 The initialization (.ini) file stores configuration information for an interface instance.
 The PI Event Frame Interface Manager configuration tool generates and updates this file each time you edit the instance configuration.
-You can access initialization files from `%ProgramData%\OSIsoft\Interfaces\`.
+You can access initialization files from [!include[programdata](../includes/dir-long.md)].

 **Note:** Before release 4.x, initialization files were stored in the interface installation directory.